Pelleted Diets, Veterinarians and the “Idiot Factor”

 Veterinarian #1 testimony not taken into consideration…

-Many years ago Purina made a parrot food; I believe it was called AVN.
+Many years ago Purina made a parrot pellet; I believe it was called AVN.
 There was a lot of talk about the fact that a breeder in Texas received bags that were improperly mixed and all had vitamin D hotspots that killed many of the breeder's macaws.
 A hotspot happens when the food is not properly mixed and a high amount of an ingredient ends up in a lot of food.
 So much of that ingredient is ingested that it is toxic to the animal that eats it.
 There was a quiet lawsuit but the word got out among breeders and other bird people.
 The product went off of the market – now Purina makes Mazuri – would I ever feed it or recommend it?
 Hell no!
+Would I ever feed any product made by Purina?
+Absolutely not!
+NEVER!

 Parrot Foods Aren't Any Better.